1. Children do as you do

 Narrator: Tell them how their behaviour makes you feel by saying it as an ‘I’ statement.
 ‘I don’t like it when you jump on me’ helps them see things from your perspective.They’ll recognise how they would feel if the tables were turned, and this empathy will convince them to do the right thing.

-[in the background] Gavin (father of five): Harley don’t.
+[In the background] Gavin (father of 5): Harley don’t.
 You are hurting my back, mate.

 Troy (father of Matilda): I tried a few times in the last couple of days to explain to her that I feel things just as much, and it really works, it really makes her understand that what she’s doing is hurting me or, you know, all those kinda things, just switching the perception so she understands that I’ve got feelings too.